-England (Care Act 2014) Scotland (Adult Support and Protection Act 2007) Wales (Social Services and Well Being Act 2014) An individual aged 18 years and over who: An individual aged 16 years and over who: An individual aged 18 years and over who: (a) has needs for care and support (whether or not the local authority is meeting any of those needs) and; (b) is experiencing, or at risk of, abuse or neglect, and; (c) as a result of those care and support needs is a) is unable to safeguard their own well-being, property, rights or other interests, b) is at risk of harm, and because they are affected by disability, mental disorder, illness or physical or mental infirmity, is more vulnerable to a) is experiencing or is at risk of abuse or neglect, and; b) has needs for care and support (whether or not the authority is meeting any of those needs) and; c) as a result of those needs is unable to protect himself or unable to protect themselves from either the risk of, or the experience of abuse or neglect. being harmed than adults who herself against the abuse or neglect or the risk of it.
+England (Care Act 2014) Scotland (Adult Support and Protection Act 2007) Wales (Social Services and Well Being Act 2014) An individual aged 18 years and over who: (a) has needs for care and support (whether or not the local authority is meeting any of those needs) and; (b) is experiencing, or at risk of, abuse or neglect, and; (c) as a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of abuse or neglect. and over who: a) is unable to safeguard their own well-being, property, rights or other interests, b) is at risk of harm, and because they are affected by disability, mental disorder, illness or physical or mental infirmity, is more vulnerable to being harmed than adults who An individual aged 18 years and over who: a) is experiencing or is at risk of abuse or neglect, and; b) has needs for care and support (whether or not the authority is meeting any of those needs) and; c) as a result of those needs is unable to protect himself or herself against the abuse or neglect or the risk of it.